nicholaswilde/recipes/docs/ingredients/brown-sugar.md

 ### Step 2

-Combine white sugar and molasses in a bowl to make light brown sugar.
+Combine white sugar and molasses in a bowl to make brown sugar.
 Mix with a wooden spoon or mixer until thoroughly blended.

 ### Step 3